 - Marital and Family Counseling: This therapy for alcohol treatment incorporates spouses and other family members in the treatment process and can play an important role in repairing and improving family relationships.
 Studies show that strong family support through family therapy increases the chances of maintaining abstinence, compared with clients undergoing individual counseling.

-- Brief Interventions: These are short, one-on-one, or small-group counseling sessions that are time-limited.
+- Brief Interventions: These short, one-on-one, or small-group counseling sessions are time-limited.
 The counselor provides information about the individual’s drinking pattern and potential risks.
 After the client receives personalized feedback, the counselor will work with him or her to set goals and provide ideas for helping to make a change.

 Mental Health Problems and Alcohol Use Disorder

 Depression and anxiety often go hand in hand with heavy drinking.
 Studies show that people who are alcohol dependent are two to three times as likely to suffer from major depression or anxiety over their lifetime.
-When addressing drinking problems with alcohol treatment, it’s important to also seek therapies for any accompanying medical and mental health issues.
+When addressing drinking problems with alcohol treatment, it’s important also to seek therapies for any accompanying medical and mental health issues.

 According to the National Survey on Drug Use and Health, 9.5 million U.S. adults experienced both mental illness and a substance use disorder in 2019.
 The best alcohol treatment with dual diagnosis is integrated intervention, this is when you receive care for both your diagnosed mental illness and substance use disorder, such as alcohol.